har5hcodes/cluster-coefficient-nx/README.md

 # cluster-coefficient-nx
-Calculating the clustering coefficient of Nodes in a given graph using Networkx python package
+Finding the Clustering Coefficient(CC) of Nodes in a network using Networkx python package